 where the identities $u(S)=S^{-1}$ and $u(T)=T^{-1}$ are used.
 The consistency condition in Eq.~\eqref{eq:cc} determines the CP transformation $X_{\mathbf{r}}$ up to an overall phase for a given irreducible representation $\mathbf{r}$.
 As regards the double covering group $S'_4$ with the basis given in table~\ref{tab:Rep_matrix}, solving the consistency conditions of Eq.~\eqref{eq:consc_gen}, we find that the generalized CP transformation $X_{\mathbf{r}}$ coincides with the representation matrix of $S$,

 which is a combination of the modular symmetry transformation $S$ and the canonical CP transformation.
-Furthermore, we have checked that the modular forms $Y^{(k)}_{\mathbf{r}}(\tau)$ of section~\ref{sec:ModF} transforms in the same way as $\Phi(x)$ under CP:
+Furthermore, we have checked that the modular forms $Y^{(k)}_{\mathbf{r}}(\tau)$ of section~\ref{sec:modularform_of_N=4} transforms in the same way as $\Phi(x)$ under CP:

-Since the theory is required to be modular invariant, the CP transformation in Eq.~\eqref{eq:Xr_S4p} is essentially equivalent to the canonical CP transformation.
+Hence the above CP transformation $X_{\mathbf{r}}=\rho_{\mathbf{r}}(S)$ imposed on a modular invariant supersymmetric theory amounts to the canonical CP transformation.
 As shown in Appendix~\ref{sec:S4DC-app}, all the CG coefficients in our working basis are real, therefore the generalized CP symmetry would constrain all the couplings in the Lagrangian to be real.